HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 The addition of inner pages in this year’s crawl is particularly relevant for structured data, since many types are only applicable to specific pages.

-#### Homepages
+#### Home pages

 {{ figure_markup(
   image="homepage-raw-vs-rendered-structured-data.png",
-  caption="Homepage Raw vs Rendered Structured Data.", description="A column chart showing structured data changes based on raw versus rendered for homepages.
-On desktop pages, 47% of homepages have raw structured data while 48% have rendered structure data.
-Additionally, 2% of homepages only have structured data when a page is rendered, and on 6% of homepages the rendering changes the structured data.
+  caption="Home page Raw vs Rendered Structured Data.", description="A column chart showing structured data changes based on raw versus rendered for home pages.
+On desktop pages, 47% of home pages have raw structured data while 48% have rendered structure data.
+Additionally, 2% of home pages only have structured data when a page is rendered, and on 6% of home pages the rendering changes the structured data.
 For mobile, it’s almost identical with 46%, 49%, 2% and 5%, respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=361913740&format=interactive", sheets_gid="144160625", sql_file="seo-stats-2024.sql"
   )
 }}

-Overall usage of structured data grew in 2024 to 49% of mobile homepages and 48% of desktop homepages.
-This was a slight increase from 2022 when 47% of crawled mobile homepages and 46% of crawled desktop homepages had structured data.
+Overall usage of structured data grew in 2024 to 49% of mobile home pages and 48% of desktop home pages.
+This was a slight increase from 2022 when 47% of crawled mobile home pages and 46% of crawled desktop home pages had structured data.

-The majority of sites provide structured data in the raw HTML, while only 2% of mobile and desktop crawls to homepages have structured data added via JavaScript.
+The majority of sites provide structured data in the raw HTML, while only 2% of mobile and desktop crawls to home pages have structured data added via JavaScript.

-A few more homepages, 5% of mobile and 6% of desktop crawls, contained some structured data that had been altered or augmented by JavaScript.
+A few more home pages, 5% of mobile and 6% of desktop crawls, contained some structured data that had been altered or augmented by JavaScript.

 The trend appears to be that of providing structured data markup in the raw HTML, something [Google itself highlights](https://developers.google.com/search/updates#clarifying-dynamically-generated-product-markup) as, if not best practice, perhaps the simplest and most reliable way of implementing structured data.